oatcrunch/pickles-mailer-ms/README.md

   console.log(response.body);
 });
 ```
 Note: NPM package for `request` is needed for the above JS code to work.
+Please modify the port, host, JSON content and also the file path(s) if any.

 ## Testing the Application